arsentiykarpov/karpov.cloud/public/combined_en.md

 - Joined Qiwi in March 2013 as the second Android developer
 - Helped build and launch the first production versions of Qiwi Wallet
 - Promoted to Android Team Lead in 2016
+- Led a dev team up to 15 engineers
+- Mentored 6 interns up to Senior level

 ######  Visa payWave (Contactless Payments)